vengalism/vengamodmc/README.txt

 recent changes (newest first)

+Harvester, harvests  crops in a grid in front of it (kinda centered, harvests blocks on both left and right)

 Some Blocks now respond to redstone signals Digger, Crop Tub and Fish Tank: by default they dont require redstone, but right clicking the block with a redstone torch with toggle the requirement